High School Programs

 Student Work Permits

 - Student obtains a copy of the appropriate blank work permit form from his/her employer or by using the appropriate link below (based on student age).
-The requirements of printing on colored paper, front to back have been temporarily lifted by Executive Order 2020-140):

 - Student completes Section 1.

-- Student takes the form to his/her employer.
+- Student takes the form to his/her Employer.

 - Employer completes Section 2.

-School reviews the work permit, confirms information with the student's PowerSchool record and ID that is presented, and completes Section 3 of the work permit.
+- School or administration office reviews the work permit, confirms information with the student's PowerSchool record and ID that is presented, and completes Section 3 of the work permit.
 School makes a copy of the work permit for the student's file.

-- Student takes his/her completed work permit and takes it to his/her employer.
+- Student takes his/her completed work permit to his/her employer.

-If you have questions about this process or need further assistance, please email your school contact as listed above or call Human Resources at 231.933.1710.
+If you have questions about this process or need further assistance, please speak with your school’s main office or call TCAPS' Human Resources office at 231.933.1710.